 By hide and seek, I mean hide in the pantry and see how long it takes for your kids to find you.
 Hopefully you get at least five minutes of silence.
 But I highly doubt it.

 If you have a dog, then you can bribe him to learn new tricks with treats.
-Even if it doesn’t work, watching your little ones attempt to communicate with your dog is still worth a laugh or two.
-Even if you only have a rabbit, this is still a fun game.
+Even if it doesn’t work, watching your little ones attempt to communicate with your pet is still worth a laugh or two.
+Even if you only have a rabbit, cat or goldfish, this is still a fun game.

 11. Bake something